-The following procedure illustrates how to create a class that extends javax.ws.rs.core.Application to define the components of a RESTful web service application deployment and provides additional metadata.
+You can create a class that extends javax.ws.rs.core.Application to define the components of a RESTful web service application deployment and provides additional metadata.

 For more information, see "Packaging With an Application Subclass" in Developing and Securing RESTful Web Services for Oracle WebLogic Server.